 One of the core challenges related to autism and emotions is related to the concept of "Theory of Mind".
 This theory refers to the ability to understand and predict the thoughts, feelings, and intentions of others.
 It's a skill that can be particularly intricate for those with ASD.
 Adults with autism might find themselves grappling with nuanced emotional expressions and interpretations, which can make social situations challenging.

-Characteristics of ASD that may contribute to emotion dysregulation include alexithymia, core deficits in theory of mind, social and cognitive deficits, impulsivity, impaired inhibition, and rigidity in thinking.
+Characteristics of ASD that may contribute to emotional dysregulation include alexithymia, core deficits in theory of mind, social and cognitive deficits, impulsivity, impaired inhibition, and rigidity in thinking.
 This often leads to difficulties in recognizing and understanding the emotional expressions of others, making it harder for individuals with ASD to regulate social interactions.

 Another aspect to consider when exploring the question "can autism affect emotions?" is the intensity of emotional responses.
 Some individuals with autism might find emotional responses intense and overwhelming, while others might struggle to identify and express their feelings due to the diverse experiences within the autism spectrum.